Where can a chemistry/industrial chemistry student do industrial training in Nigeria in 2020?

 - Accuracy and attention to detail Problem solving and logical thinking

 - Skills with various computer applications and technology

 - Planning skills

 Chemistry Industrial Training Students & Graduates In Nigeria Can Work In:

 - Petrochemicals Industries/Companies

 - Plastics and Polymers Industries/Companies

 - Research Institutes

 - Nuclear Industries/Companies

-Having known all these important tips, if you’re now ready to learn how you could easily secure possible SIWES placement for your chemistry industrial training in 2019, then quickly read this post below.
+Having known all these important tips, if you’re now ready to learn how you could easily secure possible SIWES placement for your chemistry industrial training in 2020, then quickly read the post below.